• Home

 Seven lamps of fire

-There was a sea of glass before the throne.
-That sea is also seen at the entrance to the tabernacle or temple.
-It was for ceremonial washing.
-For us, we liken that washing to the washing in the word spoken of in Ephesians.
+There was a sea of glass before the throne—this is the only place this word for glass is used.
+We know that at the tabernacle or temple, there was a bronze laver for ceremonial washing.
+We liken that washing to the washing spoken of in Ephesians.

-Around the throne were 4 living creatures full of eyes.
-Verse 7 says:
+Around the throne were four living creatures full of eyes.

 The first living creature was like a lion, the second living creature like a calf, the third living creature had a face like a man, and the fourth living creature was like a flying eagle.

-We know these living creatures are cherubim that tend to the throne of God.
-We tend to think of them as angels because they are heavenly beings, but the bible doesn't really call them angels.
-In Ezekiel's vision of the throne he said he saw the heavens open and visions of God whose hand was upon him.
+We know these living creatures are cherubim that tend to God's throne.
+We tend to think of them as angels because they are heavenly beings, but the Bible doesn’t really call them angels.
+In Ezekiel’s vision of the throne, he said he saw the heavens open and visions of God whose hand was upon him.

 Ezekiel went on.....